Pearcekieser/ansible/README.md

 4. run the playbook `ansible-pull -U https://github.com/Pearcekieser/ansible.git`
 5. log out and back in to apply settings changes

+## Troubleshooting
+- use `ansible-pull -vvv` for verbose output
+- `defaults could not write ...` -> make sure you are running in standard terminal and not iterm2

 ## References
 - [fonts](https://github.com/fubarhouse/ansible-role-macfonts/blob/master/tasks/fonts.yml)
 - **settings**